zachbryant/LikeLego/server/README.md

 ### Subscribers

 ### Types
+For convenience during development, `injectionAliases.ts` is where the proper types corresponding to the active loaders are maintained.
+This has to be done manually, though, or you can just use `Any` for dependencies.

 ### Miscellaneous
- - `@folder` import intellisense: edit the paths in tsconfig.json
+ - `@folder` import intellisense: edit the paths in tsconfig.json, and `@types` is reserved.

 ### TODO